Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Numerical example

 \subsection{Comparison to the optimal solution}

-Next, we discuss the loss (if any) of optimality in the proposed SDP \eqref{sdp2} due to the approximation in formulating $\tilde{q}$.
-Thus, we compare the solution obtained from \eqref{sdp2} to the solution obtained from Algorithm \ref{algo1} when $q(\cdot)$ from \eqref{o2} is used to determine the CVaR (instead of $\tilde{q}(\cdot)$ from \eqref{o3}).
+Next, we discuss the loss of optimality in the proposed SDP \eqref{sdp2} due to the approximation in formulating $\tilde{q}$.
+We compare the solution obtained from \eqref{sdp2} to the solution obtained from Algorithm \ref{algo1} when $q(\cdot)$ from \eqref{o2} is used to determine the CVaR.
 Recall that when $q(\cdot)$ from \eqref{o2} is used in Algorithm \ref{algo1}, it provides the optimal solution.

 As we already know, the solution from \eqref{sdp2} is $\{A_1, A_2, A_3\}$.
 We obtain the optimal solution from Algorithm \ref{algo1} to be $\{A_2,A_3,A_6\}$ when $q(\cdot)$ is used.
 Thus, we can see that there is a loss of optimality here.
 However, we report that the difference in the CVaR between these two solutions in the test data is only $0.02$ which is negligible.